glennji/glennjicom-academic/content/authors/glennji/_index.md

 [^1]: "common law" wife; for some reason, we've never gotten around to actually "tieing the knot", although it's arguably the best excuse for bringing a bunch of old friends from around the world together for a party.

-[^2]: Age seven and with greater mastery of a PS4 controller than I've ever seen, let alone the Wii U, iPad, phone ... how many platforms can you get Minecraft on these days?
+[^2]: Age eight and with greater mastery of a PS4 controller than I've ever seen, let alone the Wii U, iPad, phone ... how many platforms can you get Minecraft on these days?
 God, I love that kid.

 [^3]: Oh, you don't reincarnate every prime multiple of years?
 2,3,5,7,11,13,17,19,23,29,31,37,41